CHaskin91/Taskmaster-Pro/README.md

 * Created responsive layouts using Bootstrap's grid system.
 * Used the UI components Bootstrap provides us.
 * Leveraged Bootstrap's utility classes to avoid creating unnecessary custom CSS.

+## Lesson 3
+* Incorporated additional CDN links into a project.
+* Quickly learned new tools by skimming the documentation.
+* Enabled draggable elements by using jQuery extensions.